SaaS Backup & Restore Solutions

 Select your SaaS Platform for more details

 Automated G Suite backup for all/selected users across all domains associated with your G Suite account.
-Our G Suite backup includes Mail, Drive, Team Drive, Sites, Calendar, Contacts, Tasks and Chat.
+Our G Suite backup includes Mail, Drive, Shared Drives, Calendar, Contacts, Tasks and Chat.
 Auto-activate backups for new users.
 Easily export data to a local archive or use our non-destructive restore.

 Box backups, including metadata, for all/selected users within your organization.
 Else auto-detect and activate backups for new users to ensure data is backed up from day 1.
 Prefer a hands-on approach?
 CloudAlly makes it easy to manually add, delete and manage your users, and their data backup preferences.